Creating and Living Your Company’s Core Values Pays Off Big. Here’s How:

 With that in mind, defining your company culture might seem like an intimidating prospect.
-But, rather than allowing yourself to get tangled in the weeds of everything from your email signatures to the lamps you selected for your lobby, it’s best to start building from a foundation we call the Three Pillars of Company Culture — your Purpose, Vision, and Core Values.
+But, rather than allowing yourself to get tangled in the weeds of everything from your email signatures to the lamps you selected for your lobby, it’s best to start building from a foundation we call the Three Pillars of Company Culture — your Purpose, Mission, and Core Values.

 Of those Three Pillars, your Core Values are likely the most useful day-to-day team tool because they can inform your decisions about who to hire, what to coach on, and, ultimately, who you might have to fire.
-Creating your core values can also give you a platform for constructively addressing unwanted behavior based on an established set of guidelines.
+Creating your Core Values can also give you a platform for constructively addressing unwanted behavior based on an established set of guidelines.

 The Three Pillars of Company Culture:

 Core Values: These are the philosophical underpinnings of your business.
 They last forever and exist regardless of your business model or product offering.
-Together, your core values create a statement of who you are, what you stand for, and how your business runs.
+Together, your Core Values create a statement of who you are, what you stand for, and how your business runs.
 They should be used to inform the creation of your Purpose and Vision.

 Defining Your Core Values

-Your core values say what is important to your company and what is unique about working there.
+Your Core Values say what is important to your company and what is unique about working there.
 They should be specific enough to be easily understood as guiding principles, but also general enough to be held up against all communication, personal interactions, and work done by or on behalf of your business.
 Words like “integrity,” “honesty,” “innovation,” and “teamwork” are common in the Statement of Core Values that appears in many professionally written employee handbooks, including those composed by the HR experts here at CEDR.

-Keep in mind that your core values are guiding principles — not rules.
-Where it’s appropriate to have a section of your handbook dedicated to rules for employees, your core values are not the place for that.
+Keep in mind that your Core Values are guiding principles — not rules.
+Where it’s appropriate to have a section of your handbook dedicated to rules for employees, your Core Values are not the place for that.

 - Integrity.
 We do what we say we’re going to do when we say we’re going to do it.
 When we know we won’t be able to do it, we take accountability and re-promise.

-- We are financially sustainable and profitable.
+- Profitable.
+We are financially sustainable and profitable.

 Core Values and Company Culture in Action